Shapiro declares candidacy for governor, blasts Republicans | Times Leader

 Click here to subscribe today or Login.

-HARRISBURG, Pa.
-(AP) — Pennsylvania’s Democratic attorney general announced his candidacy for governor Wednesday and sought to tie his Republican rivals to the Jan.
+Launching his gubernatorial campaign Wednesday, Pennsylvania’s Democratic attorney general sought to tie the crowded Republican field to the Jan.
 6 Capitol insurrection and former President Donald Trump’s efforts to overturn last year’s election.

-Josh Shapiro is running unopposed in the Democratic primary so far, while the Republican field is crowded with state senators, business leaders, a former congressman, a former federal prosecutor under Trump, and others in what is expected to be a fiercely contested 2022 gubernatorial race.

-“They’re passing far-right litmus tests, and they’re pandering to the special interests,” he said.
+“They’re passing far-right litmus tests, and they’re pandering to the special interests,” he said in a campaign kickoff speech in Pittsburgh.

 The Republican Governors Association shot back that Shapiro would continue what it called the “failed policies” of the incumbent governor, Democrat Tom Wolf.
 It said Wolf’s COVID-19 pandemic policies have “endangered Pennsylvania seniors, crushed the economy, and left the Keystone State with an unemployment rate well above the national average.”